JakobRobnik/MicroCanonicalHMC/README.md

 # REPO DEPRECATED!

 This repo is deprecated.
-Please see the implementation of Microcanonical Langevin Monte Carlo at https://blackjax-devs.github.io/sampling-book/algorithms/mclmc.html instead.
+Please see the implementation of Microcanonical Langevin Monte Carlo at [blackjax](https://blackjax-devs.github.io/sampling-book/algorithms/mclmc.html).
+For the benchmarking code see [here](https://github.com/reubenharry/sampler-benchmarks).

 # Benchmarking Samplers